Aetna Forces Members To Use Liberty Dental; Has So Many Restrictions It Barely Counts As Insurance

 I went into The Smilist office on Wednesday February 11, 2026 at 11:15 AM for my scheduled appointment with Dr. Khalid to do all of the left-side work that went undone over the past three months.
 First, I asked Lorena and another woman at the front desk (whose name I forgot to get) if they sent the claims for the 2025 work to Liberty.
 They said that it was sent the previous Friday, February 6th; the day after I got a call from Danielle in The Smilist's billing department asking me for my Liberty information, such as the group number.
 (I told Danielle that there isn't any Liberty-specific information on my Aetna card and that she should call Liberty to get whatever information she needs.)

 As for the dental work that I was there to have done, they had a treatment plan already printed out and ready for me to sign.
 I didn't even get to look at it, much less sign it, because they looked at the computer and told me that Liberty will only pay 50% of the work, and that I WOULD HAVE TO PAY $600 OUT OF POCKET!
 WHAT THE FUCK!!!
 At the end of 2025, Debbie told me that my Liberty insurance had a $2,000 yearly allowance.
 That means that I do not have to pay anything out of pocket unless the work goes over $2,000.
 There was no "Liberty pays half, you pay the other half" bullshit.
 (NOTE: Based upon what I was later told by Liberty rep Katie, this 50/50 bullshit was not correct.
-I have no idea why the front desk gatekeepers at The Smilist would give me false information.
+I have no idea why the front desk receptionists at The Smilist would give me false information.
 It's not the first time, sadly.)

-It was confirmed by Aetna executive rep Cindy, and myself, in conversations with The Smilist office manager Debbie in October 2025 that The Smilist was in-network with Liberty.
+It was confirmed by Aetna executive rep Cindi, and myself, in conversations with The Smilist office manager Debbie in October 2025 that The Smilist was in-network with Liberty.
 As I've always known it, if a provider is in network with an insurance company, it means the work will be 100% paid for because both companies agreed on a set amount to be paid.

 Since I could not pay $600, I had to leave the office - dejected and depressed - without having any work done, even though it had been put off for the past three months because Debbie said I had a $2,000 yearly allowance that was to have reset on January 1st.
 I now believe that Debbie was wrong about Liberty having that allowance, and that she was confusing Liberty for the Aetna dental insurance I had in 2022, 2023, and 2024, which DID have that $2,000 yearly allowance.
 That's the insurance that I NEED to get back, but I doubt Aetna will give it back to me.